AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 (radii of orbit) and other bodies in the solar system.
 Already

-Kepler is at work "Mysterium Cosmographicum"
+Kepler in the work "Mysterium Cosmographicum"

 tried to explain the distances of planets from the Sun using